Thousands of flights canceled, delayed at start of workweek

 First, however, they had to contend with a winter storm that dumped several inches of snow on the District of Columbia, northern Virginia and central Maryland before quitting Monday afternoon.

+American Airlines canceled Pevitt’s original flight to Washington’s Reagan National Airport long before a winter storm system hit the Washington area Monday.
+He rebooked on Delta Air Lines but got hit with more cancellations after a stopover in Atlanta — this time clearly due to the storm.

+“There is just never a reason given for anything.
+That’s my biggest issue,” said the 28-year-old, who works for an accounting company.

-On social media, travelers complained about late cancellations, lost bags and long hold times to reach anybody in airline customer service.
-Some said they slept in airports and didn’t know when they would get home.
+Many other travelers tweeted at the airlines to complain about last-minute cancellations and long delays, lost bags and hourslong hold times to reach anybody in customer service.
+Some said they slept in airports.

-With the spread of the highly transmissible omicron variant, the seven-day rolling average for daily new cases of COVID-19 in the U.S. has tripled over the past two weeks and topped 400,000 on Sunday, according to figures from Johns Hopkins University.

-For several days, airlines and their passengers lucked out with mostly favorable weather, but a winter storm that hit the Midwest on Saturday caused cancellations to spike again to new holiday-season highs.
+Airlines and passengers lucked out for several days with mostly favorable weather, but that changed when a winter storm hit the Midwest on Saturday and caused cancellations to spike again to new holiday-season highs.

 Over the weekend, about 5,400 U.S. flights were canceled — nearly 12% of all scheduled flights — and more than 9,000 worldwide, according to FlightAware.
 By Monday afternoon, about 18,000 U.S. flights had been canceled since Christmas Eve.